Evaluating Data Attribution for Text-to-Image Models: Creating an attribution dataset

 \myparagraph{Prompt-engineering for styles.} We aim to generate synthetic images with high diversity, in relation to the concept style.
 First, we use ChatGPT to sample 50 painting captions and create prompts such as ``{\menlo The magic of the forest in the style of V$^{*}$ art}''.
 To generate diverse objects, we specify 40 different objects, such as flowers and rivers, to procedurally prompts in the form of ``{\menlo A picture of <object> in the style of V$^{*}$ art}'' for BAM-FG or ``{\menlo A painting...}'' for Artchive models.

 For testing, we hold out 10 prompts from each prompting scheme and use the rest for training and validation.
-As Artchive is from a different data source, and these prompts are distinctly held out, this serves as an out-of-distribution test set when training on the BAM-FG data. \myparagraph{Summary.} In total, we generate $>$1M images from 7000 object-centric models and almost 3M images from $>$11,000 artistic style models.
-We split these into out-of-distribution test sets, by using different data sources and held-out prompts. \arxiv{We also manually select plausible ChatGPT-generated prompts during data curation. \suppmat{We provide example ChatGPT queries and our full prompt list in Appendix~\ref{sec:supp_data}.}} Next, we evaluate different feature spaces and then improve the feature spaces for attribution.
+As Artchive is from a different data source, and these prompts are distinctly held out, this serves as an out-of-distribution test set when training on the BAM-FG data.
+In practice, we use a subset of training prompts for validation.

+\myparagraph{Summary.} In total, we generate $>$1M images from 7000 object-centric models and almost 3M images from $>$11,000 artistic style models.
+We split these into out-of-distribution test sets, by using different data sources and held-out prompts. \arxiv{We also manually select plausible ChatGPT-generated prompts during data curation. \suppmat{We provide example ChatGPT queries, a list of our prompts, and more detailed dataset statistics in Appendix~\ref{sec:supp_data}.}} Next, we evaluate different feature spaces and then improve the features for attribution.